HubSpot/gcs-maven/README.md

-# AWS Maven Wagon
+# GCS Maven Wagon
-This project is a [Maven Wagon][wagon] for [Amazon S3][s3].
-In order to to publish artifacts to an S3 bucket, the user (as identified by their access key) must be listed as an owner on the bucket.
+This project is a Maven Wagon for Google Cloud Storage.
+In order to to publish artifacts to a GCS bucket, the user (as identified by their access key) must be listed as an owner on the bucket.

 ## Usage
-To publish Maven artifacts to S3 a build extension must be defined in a project's `pom.xml`.
-The latest version of the wagon can be found on the [`aws-maven`][aws-maven] page in Maven Central.
+To publish Maven artifacts to GCS a build extension must be defined in a project's `pom.xml`.

 ```xml
 <project>